 Step 1: Community Consultation

 During this phase, the NHDS Executive Committee and Secretariat will gather input from community members and stakeholders.
-A Consultation Report will be built from the input received from this outreach to help guide and anchor the priorities of the NHDS.
+An Engagement Report will be built from the input received from this outreach to help guide and anchor the priorities of the NHDS.

 As a first step, the NHDS Executive Committee launched a survey that used the goals identified in the 2018-2019 business plan as a baseline to re-validate the mandate of the NHDS.
 The survey allowed for suggestions and recommendations on future NHDS priorities.